raelga/tgfwdbot/README.md

 # tgfwdbot

-Bot to allow talking in Telegram supergroups when banned.
+Bot to forward back and forward mesages between supergroups and private chats, to allow talking in Telegram supergroups when banned.

 ## Why